-Sustainability-Linked securities do not require a ring-fencing of the use of proceeds.
-Hence, allows the issuer flexibility on how it chooses to use the proceeds of a capital raise, as long as it meets the agreed goals and targets that it has set related to its sustainability objectives.
+Sustainability-Linked Debt Securities do not require a ring-fencing of the use of proceeds, giving the issuer flexibility on disbursing the funds raised as long as it meets the agreed sustainability-related goals and targets.
 These are forward-looking in nature and are also referred to as performance-linked securities.
-The issuer will need to report annually on its performance against its targets, and the cost of capital is linked to the achievement of these targets with a “step-up” or “step-down” element.
+The issuer will need to report annually on its performance against its targets, and the cost of capital is linked to achieving these targets with a “step-up” or “step-down” element.

 The JSE’s Sustainability Segment currently lists Sustainability Use of Proceeds Debt Securities, which require issuers to disclose in which sustainability assets they will invest the proceeds.

 Sustainability-linked bonds are designed to provide the capital needed to fund business growth requirements at a lower cost to issuers while meeting sustainability targets.

 Issuers also tend to improve their reputation thanks to the societal benefits and increased disclosure requirements associated with Sustainability-linked Bonds.

 For institutional investors, sustainability-linked bonds provide an opportunity to support socially responsible investing and to meet client mandates, along with the additional benefits associated with investing in highly regulated instruments with a strong emphasis on transparency.